Patrick Moore: Early life

-Moore was born in Pinner, Middlesex, on 4 March 1923 to Capt.
-Charles Trachsel Caldwell-Moore MC (died 1947) and Gertrude (née White) (died 1981).
+Moore was born in Pinner, Middlesex, on 4 March 1923 to Captain Charles Trachsel Caldwell-Moore (died 1947) and Gertrude (née White) (died 1981).
 His family moved to Bognor Regis, and subsequently to East Grinstead where he spent his childhood.
 His youth was marked by heart problems, which left him in poor health, and he was educated at home by private tutors.
 He developed an interest in astronomy at the age of six and joined the British Astronomical Association at the age of 11.
 He was invited to run a small observatory in East Grinstead at the age of 14, after his mentor, William Sadler Franks – who ran the observatory – was killed in a road accident.
 At the age of 16, he began wearing a monocle after an oculist told him his right eye was weaker than his left.

 During World War II, Moore joined the Home Guard in East Grinstead, where his father had been elected platoon commander.
-Records show that he enlisted in the Royal Air Force Volunteer Reserve in December 1941 at age 18 and was not called up for service until July 1942 as an Aircraftman, 2nd Class.
+Records show that he enlisted in the Royal Air Force Volunteer Reserve in December 1941 at age 18 and was not called up for service until July 1942 as an aircraftman, 2nd class.
 After basic training at various RAF bases in England, he went to Canada under the British Commonwealth Air Training Plan.
 He completed training at RAF Moncton in New Brunswick as a navigator and pilot.
-Returning to England in June 1944, he was commissioned as a pilot officer and was posted to RAF Millom in Cumberland, where he claimed to have been a navigator in the crew of a Vickers Wellington bomber, engaged in maritime patrolling and bombing missions to mainland Europe, though in fact he was still in training at Millom.
+Returning to England in June 1944, he was commissioned as a pilot officer and was posted to RAF Millom in Cumberland, where he claimed to have been a navigator in the crew of a Vickers Wellington bomber engaged in maritime patrolling and bombing missions to mainland Europe, though in fact he was still in training at Millom.
 He was only posted to Bomber Command five days before the end of the war in Europe.
 After the end of hostilities, Moore became an adjutant and then an Area Meteorological Officer, demobilising in October 1945 with the rank of flying officer.